 Then I thought after we installed our wood stove months later, “What am I going to do if I’m in the dead of summer with no power?”
 Our woodstove gets HOT!

-So that is when my husband and I came up with the idea of an outdoor kitchen area.
-We made an outdoor wood burning grill from an old barrel with a lid.
+That is when my husband and I came up with the idea of an outdoor kitchen area.
+We made an outdoor wood-burning grill from an old barrel with a lid.
 We painted the outside, placed a grill grate inside of it, and have a lid to contain the heat.

-Then we have a little crate that we keep down next to the wood burning grill, with our grilling tools and firewood when we need it.
-This is our third go-to for powerless cooking when we don’t feel like using electricity, or if we have a power outage and we need to cook for our large family.
+Then we have a little crate that we keep down next to the wood-burning grill, with our grilling tools and firewood when we need it.
+This is our third go-to for survival cooking when we don’t feel like using electricity, or if we have a power outage and we need to cook for our large family.

 10. Camping Oven